KireinaHoro/shadowsocks-auto-redir.sh/README.md

       ...
     ],
     "bypass_preset": "chnroute",
-    "ota": true
   }
 ```

 `bypass_ips`: A list of extra IPs to which traffic should not go through Shadowsocks proxy (by default, the server IP and the internal IP addresses are excluded from the proxy)
 `bypass_preset`: Include a predefined set of IPs to which traffic should not go through Shadowsocks proxy (currently only `chnroute` available which excludes all Chinese Mainland IPs)
-`ota`: Enable One-Time Authentication or not.

 __NOTE: This script does nothing to resolve DNS poisoning.
 If your network is subject to DNS poisoning, an anti-poisoning DNS server should be used or set up.__

-For `OpenRC` users, remember to process your configuration files with the following:

-    sudo ./install-openrc.sh config

-You can explore the script to see what it does.
-After reading the script you'll know why I recommend using `1081` as the local port.

 Updating
 ---